 After average growth of 8.1% from 2001 to 2007 the economy began to slow in 2008, due to contagion from the global financial meltdown.
 In 2009, economy shrank by almost 15%, the worst recession in the EU, largely due to the bursting of the property bubble, higher tax rates, the end of cheap money and a huge contraction in exports.

-Then in 2011 the Lithuanian economy began to expand strongly, with real GDP growth of 5.9%, the second fastest pace in the EU.
-In 2012, the economy grew by a healthy 3.6%.
-In the second quarter of 2013, the Lithuanian economy expanded by 3.7% from a year earlier, after an annual growth of 3.5% in the previous quarter, according to Statistics Lithuania.
+Then in 2011 the Lithuanian economy began to expand strongly, with real GDP growth of 6%, the second fastest pace in the EU.
+In 2013, Lithuania’s economy grew by a healthy 3.3%, after expanding by 3.6% in 2012, according to Statistics Lithuania.

 Be the first to comment on this article!